 When you’re planning for an overseas adventure, there are a lot of details to keep in mind, from where you’ll go, to what you’ll do once you get there, to how you’ll get around – and that’s just the beginning.

-But no matter how well-planned your trip is, things may not go exactly as expected, despite your best efforts.
-From baggage delays to sickness to bad weather, unforeseen circumstances can affect even the best laid plans.
+But no matter how well-organized your trip is, things may not go exactly as expected, despite your full efforts.
+From baggage delays to sickness to bad weather, unforeseen circumstances can affect even the best laid arrangements.

-But we have good news: travel insurance makes it super easy for you to be prepared for any bumps in the road you may encounter while you’re away.
-Taking the time to think through what kind of insurance you’ll need before you leave for your trip will ensure that you’ll be taken care of when you really need it.
-This will allow you to avoid the additional stress of managing logistics that you hadn’t planned for, which can be especially trying when you’re traveling outside of your home country.
+But we have good news: travel insurance makes it super easy for you to be prepared for any bumps you may encounter while you’re away on your trip.
+Taking the time to think through what kind of insurance you’ll need before you leave for your international trip will ensure that you’ll be taken care of when you really need it.
+This will allow you to avoid the additional stress of managing logistics or emergencies you hadn’t planned for, which can be especially trying when you’re traveling outside of your home country.

-When you’re planning your journey abroad, the following questions will help you determine how to best plan for your travels:
+When you’re arranging your journey abroad, the following questions will help you determine how to best plan for your travels:

 Are you planning on doing any outdoor activities during your time abroad?
-Whether you’re you’ll be taking a low key hike in Iceland, scuba diving in Mexico, or skydiving in New Zealand, these kinds of outdoor adventures can increase your chances of experiencing some kind of accident.
-But what many people don’t know is, your United States-based Medicare or health insurance plan might not cover you when you’re traveling outside of the country.
-So if you’re planning any activities that might put you at particular risk for physical harm, you’ll want to make sure that you’re covered by travel insurance that encompasses medical expenses for hazardous sports or adventure activities.
+Whether you’ll be taking a low key hike in Iceland, scuba diving in Mexico, or skydiving in New Zealand, these kinds of outdoor adventures can increase your chances of experiencing some kind of accident.
+But what many people don’t know is, your United States-based Medicare or health insurance policy might not cover you when you’re traveling outside of the country.
+So if you’re going to do any activities that might put you at particular risk for physical harm while traveling internationally, you’ll want to make sure that you’re covered by travel insurance that encompasses medical expenses for hazardous sports or adventure activities.